jeremylong/DependencyCheck/ant/src/site/markdown/config-update.md

 Configuration: dependency-check-update Task
 --------------------
-The following properties can be set on the dependency-check task.
+The following properties can be set on the dependency-check-update task.

 Property              | Description                                                             | Default Value
 ----------------------|-------------------------------------------------------------------------|------------------